 - Eliminate existing mortgage payments

-- Eliminate other debts, such as credit cards and auto loans
+- Eliminate other debts, such as credit cards, medical bills, and auto loans

 - Finance home improvements

 - Increase liquid retirement assets

 - Set up a rainy day or emergency fund

 There’s only one potential limitation on how you can use the money: FHA frowns upon using HECM proceeds to purchase annuities.
 Beyond that, you’re free to use the money for whatever you like.